Newsletter Subscribe

 Yakimono

-One of the most hyped openings of the past couple of years has been Yakimono, a futuristic Japanese grill restaurant from Chris Lucas (Chin Chin, Society).
+One of the most hyped openings of the past few years has been Yakimono, a futuristic Japanese grill restaurant from Chris Lucas (Chin Chin, Society).
 Decked out in neon lamps and iridescent glass walls, the two-storey venue evokes both Blade Runner 2049 and busy Shinjuku nights while serving an izakaya-inspired menu.
 The fiery open kitchen grills yakitori over charcoal to go with snacks like diced kingfish on shiso leaf and mini wagyu hotdogs, while the bar spins out bubble-tea cocktails and saké.

 80 Collins Street, Melbourne